wavefrontHQ/docs/pages/doc/integrations_aws_overview.md

 - **[CloudWatch](http://aws.amazon.com/cloudwatch)** - retrieves AWS [metric and
 dimension](http://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/CW_Support_For_AWS.html) data.
 Includes some metrics for Amazon Relational Database (RDS).
 - **[CloudTrail](http://aws.amazon.com/cloudtrail)** - retrieves EC2 event information and creates Wavefront System events that represent the AWS events.
 - **[AWS Metrics+](integrations_aws_metrics.html#aws-metrics-data)** - retrieves additional metrics using AWS APIs other than CloudWatch.
 Data include EBS volume data and  EC2 instance metadata like tags.
 You can investigate billing data  and the number of reserved instances.
-Be sure to enable AWS+ metrics because it allows Wavefront to optimize its use of Cloudwatch, and saves money on Cloudwatch calls as a result.
+Be sure to enable AWS+ metrics because it allows Wavefront to optimize its use of CloudWatch, and saves money on CloudWatch calls as a result.

 {% include tip.html content="See [AWS CloudWatch, CloudTrail, and Metrics+ Integrations](integrations_aws_metrics.html)" %}

 ### Establish a Trust Relationship

 Adding an AWS integration requires establishing a trust relationship between Amazon and Wavefront by specifying account information.
-You have to do that only once, and have 2 options:
+You have to do that only once, and you have 2 options:

 * [Give Wavefront Global Read-Only Access](#giving-wavefront-global-read-only-access)
 * [Give Wavefront Limited Access](#giving-wavefront-limited-access)